 Xanax is widely known as a medicine prescribed for anxiety disorders.
 It’s supposed to help people with anxiety get through their day without panic attacks or anxiety that’s debilitating to daily life.
 However, it’s also a drug that’s commonly abused for the wrong reasons.
-There are Xanax side effects you should be aware of, which lead many to find a Xanax addiction treatment center in Tampa, FL.
+There are Xanax side effects you should be aware of, which lead many to seek Xanax addiction treatment in Florida.

 Benzodiazepines like Xanax are only intended to be prescribed for short periods of time.
 Your doctor will usually limit the number of refills that are allowed on the prescription.
 This is because benzos are a category of drug that is frequently abused.
 Even when you’re using it as directed, dependency can happen.
 People tend to think that they need it to sleep or can’t go without it when it’s dangerous to stay on the drug.

 Xanax Side Effects and Addiction

 The worst thing about a Xanax addiction is that you never see it coming.
 You may not realize just how addicted you are to the drug until you start experiencing withdrawals, financial problems, or health problems.
 In addition, you may find that your doctor will not prescribe more than necessary, so you look for Xanax somewhere else.